DetachHead/playwright-ui5/README.md

 })
 ```

-## syntax
+#### syntax

-this selector engine uses css selector-like syntax. the main difference is that `.` is not used for class names, rather they are treated as part of the type name (ie. `sap.m.Button`)
+the main difference between regular CSS selectors and playwright-ui5's syntax is is that `.` is not used for class names, rather they are treated as part of the type name (ie. `sap.m.Button`).

 | feature             | examples                                                   | suported | notes                                                                                                                                         |
 | ------------------- | ---------------------------------------------------------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------- |